An introduction to Airtable API: Pros, cons, and how to set it up

-Airtable is a spreadsheet-database hybrid which lets you create powerful databases that can be used to power custom applications.
-With more than 300,000 businesses and 80% of Fortune 100 companies using the platform, it’s clear that investors and users believe Airtable will continue to have a big impact.
+Airtable is a spreadsheet-database hybrid that lets you create structured databases that can power custom applications.
+With more than 300,000 businesses and 80% of Fortune 100 companies using the platform, it's clear that Airtable has a lasting impact on how teams organize their data.

 Here at Softr, we love Airtable.
-It’s the database solution our users currently use to power all their web apps and websites.
-But there is one vital area of the product that is currently lagging: the API.
+It's one of the data sources our users connect to power their portals and internal tools.
+But there is one area of the product that has long lagged behind the rest: the API.
+If your business runs on Airtable, understanding what its API can and can't do will save you a lot of guesswork.

-In this article, you’ll read about Airtable's API, what it does well, what it could improve on, and how you can set it up with JavaScript or using HTTP requests and Postman.
+In this article, you'll learn about Airtable's API, what it does well, what it could improve on, and how to set it up with JavaScript or using HTTP requests and Postman.

 The Airtable API structure